Snowpark Container Services: Working with compute pools

 For more information, see GRANT <privileges>.

 • Per account limit on compute pool nodes.
-For any given instance family (see CREATE COMPUTE POOL), there is a per account limit on the total number of nodes that can be active at any time.
-If you see an error message like - Requested number of nodes <#> exceeds the node limit for the account, you have encountered this limit.
+The number of nodes you can create in your account (regardless of the number of compute pools) is limited to 120.
+In addition, there is a limit on the number of nodes allowed for each instance family (see the Node limit column in the instance family table).
+If you see an error message like Requested number of nodes <#> exceeds the node limit for the account, you have encountered these limits.
 For more information, contact your account representation.